 Thirty-six percent of candidates declined job offers following negative interview interactions, according to CareerPlug’s 2025 research.
 Your meeting platform directly shapes that interaction - so the decision isn’t just about features and pricing.
 It’s about which tool creates the smoothest experience for both your team and your candidates.

-If your candidates are non-technical or external: Google Meet or Zoom.
+Non-technical or external candidates do best with Google Meet or Zoom.
 Both work in a browser without downloads.
 Google Meet is simpler; Zoom has better AI transcription.
 Pick based on whether your team runs on Google Workspace or not.

-If you're in healthcare, government, or financial services: Webex for FedRAMP, GoTo Meeting for HIPAA.
-Compliance isn't optional in these industries, and most other platforms require additional configuration or third-party add-ons to meet regulatory standards.
+Healthcare, government, and financial services teams should use Webex for FedRAMP or GoTo Meeting for HIPAA.
+Compliance isn’t optional in these industries, and most other platforms require additional configuration or third-party add-ons to meet regulatory standards.

-If scheduling is your real bottleneck - not video quality: Pin.
-Most recruiting teams don't have a video problem.
+When scheduling is the real bottleneck (not video quality), Pin is the answer.
+Most recruiting teams don’t have a video problem.
 They have a scheduling problem.
-If your recruiters are spending hours coordinating calendars before every interview, the meeting platform is the wrong place to optimize.
-Automating the recruiting workflow from sourcing through scheduling solves the upstream issue that video tools can't touch.
+Recruiters spending hours coordinating calendars before every interview are optimizing the wrong thing.
+Automating the recruiting workflow from sourcing through scheduling solves the upstream issue that video tools can’t touch.

-If you need phone, SMS, and video in one subscription: RingCentral.
+Teams needing phone, SMS, and video in one subscription should consider RingCentral.
 The higher cost is justified only if your team actively uses all three channels daily.
-Otherwise you're overpaying for features that sit unused.
+Otherwise you’re overpaying for features that sit unused.

 Frequently Asked Questions